Money Tools Investing Three-Fund Portfolio

 Tiffany sets up auto-contributions each month in the same proportion to maintain her target asset allocation (54%/36%/10%).

-When Tiffany gets a bonus, she makes larger contributions and uses a simple spreadsheet to determine how many shares of each ETF she needs to buy to stay on track with her allocation.
+When Tiffany gets a bonus, she makes larger contributions and uses a simple spreadsheet to determine how many shares of each ETF she needs to bring her three funds back to their target allocations.
+(This is one way to rebalance your portfolio, simply buying more of what is needed).

 As she passes 40, then 45, she adjusts her auto-contributions and updates her spreadsheet to align with her new target asset allocation.

 Tiffany continues to invest early and often throughout her career and never sells anything until retirement.
-She has mastered investing, and her portfolio has outperformed the vast majority of her peers!
+She has mastered investing with a simple three-fund portfolio!